 He has the following additional roles:

-- Head of the University’s 450-person Department of Public Health and Primary Care
+- Head, Department of Public Health and Primary Care, University of Cambridge

 - Director, BHF Cardiovascular Epidemiology Unit

 - Faculty Member, Wellcome Sanger Institute

-- Honorary Consultant at the Cambridge University Hospital NHS Foundation Trust.
+- Honorary Consultant, Cambridge University Hospital NHS Foundation Trust

 Professor Danesh is the founder and director of the Cardiovascular Epidemiology Unit (CEU), a multi-disciplinary Unit of over 60 staff and students that aims to advance understanding and prevention of cardiovascular disease through population health research.

 By 2018, he had published more than 250 papers, which had attracted >60,000 citations (h-index >105).
 His interests are reflected in the CEU’s main research themes, all of which are underpinned by research into quantitative methods: